 The therapies and treatment methods for prescription drug addiction we offer include:

 Fighting Adderall addiction is the only way to end the drug’s side effects.
-At Memphis Recovery Centers you’ll have access the necessary resources to permanently overcome addiction.
+At Memphis Recovery Center you’ll have access the necessary resources to permanently overcome addiction.
 Call 866-304-8254 to begin your journey to recovery today.